ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

 - **Mobile and Accessibility Considerations:**
   The design will be mobile-first, and I’ll ensure high **color contrast** for readability, **text alternatives** for images, and **accessible navigation** for users with disabilities.

-The **information architecture and technical design** will be **comprehensive, detailed, and well-documented** to ensure easy navigation and a smooth user experience.

 ---
 ## **5. Project Management and User Testing**